-The Code will be formally reviewed by the Board each year.
+The Code is formally reviewed by the Board each year and the board is informed of any material breaches of the code.

 - a) have and disclose a whistleblower policy; and - b) ensure that the board or a committee of the board is informed of any material incidents reported under the policy.